mdjac/Python_examproject/readme.md

  **Optional:**
   1. `-a` OR `--pic_amount` (The number of pictures you want of each dish)

-Then we are pre-processing the image, analyzing it for text, pre-processing the text, finding dishes based on the text and translating the text before finally building the output PDF.
+Then we are pre-processing the image, analyzing it for text, pre-processing the text, finding dish illustrations and translating the text before finally building the output PDF.

 ## 7. List of Challenges you have set up for your self (The things in your project you want to highlight)

-TBD
+ - Highly accurate text analyzing improved by image pre-processing
+ - Program execution time optimized to 1/3 time with multiprocessing
+ - Config file to maintain programs static values
+ - Program documentation written via argparse (--help)
+ - pytest showcased for parts of application
+ - Building of PDF to gather results with visuals
+ - Good results with different layout & languages of menucards